mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 Conda will work out all the things it needs to install as well as samtools to make sure it works.

 You'll see a whole lot of stuff, but then conda will ask you if you REALLY want to install `bwa`.
-Take note of all the other things it has to install..
+Please take note of all the other things it has to install.
 Look closely, sometimes it may tell you it has to REMOVE things to be able to install what you want due to an incompatibility.

 Woohoo!